-3 storeys, 3 bedrooms flat roofed dwelling with self-coloured render and vertical timber cladding finish, on a site at the rear of a Protected structure - SDCC RPS No.095 I MAP No. 095); The development involves the splitting of the existing site in two while retaining the existing 3 storeys over basement dwelling as-is; The proposed site to the rear will have an area of 159.5sq.m and the dwelling will have a total floor area of 153.4sq.m; The application includes an accessible screened roof garden, front facing screened balcony, an internal courtyard, proposed services, all associated site works and a new vehicular entry with a sliding gate off the R835.
-Live application
+New south facing, 3 storeys, 3 bedroom, flat roofed dwelling with self-coloured render and vertical timber cladding finish, on a site at the rear (Protected structure - SDCC RPS No.095 / Map 095).
+The development involves the splitting of the existing site in two while retaining the existing 3 storeys over basement dwelling as-is; The proposed site to the rear will have an area of 125.8 sq.m and the dwelling will have a total floor area of 150.3 sq.m; The application includes an accessible screened roof garden, front facing screened balcony, an internal courtyard, proposed services, all associated site works and a new vehicular entry with a sliding gate off the R835.